 My home is pleasant.
 It can be messy when The Mummy is around.
 But thankfully my male servant, or The Daddy, keeps a much tidier house.

 A sweet little girl (The Sister) provides daily entertainment.
-She sings silly songs and has a very unique set of dance moves.
+She sings silly songs and has a unique set of dance moves.

 The Mummy and The Daddy can be infuriating and they often reduce me to tears.
 But they mean well and they are loving and lovable.